Back pain and fever: Should I be worried?

 Can Normal Back Pain Cause Fever?

 As discussed earlier, lower back pain and fever could signify a weak immune system.
 Usually, lower back pain and fever may subside after a couple of days and are usually not accompanied by fever.
-However, if it is lower back pain with fever and chills, it could be a sign of something more serious.
+However, if it is back pain with fever and chills, it could be a sign of something more serious, such as an infection or inflammation that needs medical attention.

 If you notice any of these signs, reach out to a professional immediately: